How do I become a freelance writer with no experience?

 “Find something you love to do and get someone to pay you to do it.”

-That stuck with me, and I decided to focus on cannabis writing–probably because I heard the quote while I was packing a bowl.
-Using just one AOL article I’d written about cannabis, I started cold-pitching clients, using the article as a small proof on concept.
+That stuck with me, and I decided to focus on cannabis writing because it was the subject I kept coming back to and actually cared enough about to keep digging into.
+Using just one AOL article I’d written about cannabis, I started cold-pitching clients, using the article as a small proof of concept.
 I offered cut-rate services to prove my value.
 Within weeks, I landed my first cannabis client: PurePressure.
 From there, I built my portfolio and established myself as a go-to cannabis writer.

 6. Building a Sustainable Career